statmike/vertex-ai-mlops/Applied GenAI/readme.md

     <img align="center" alt="Overview Chart" src="../architectures/notebooks/applied/genai/qa.png" width="45%">
 </center></p>

+**Retrieving Context**

 Ultimately, the LLM needs contextual information about the question in order to answer it.
 Rather than needing your custom or private information as part of the LLM you could supply relevant context from your library or warehouse of information along with a question so that the LLM is tasked with reading, and determining how to answer using the supplied context.
 The core to this approach is retrieving the context.
 The chart below shows many sources that can be used to retrieve context for the question.

 <p align="center" width="100%"><center>
     <img align="center" alt="Overview Chart" src="../architectures/notebooks/applied/genai/context.png" width="45%">
 </center></p>

 The key is retrieving context relevant to the specific question being asked.
 Not too much context, not off topic context, but specific relevant context.
 A great advantage of this approach is that the LLM does not necessary need specific training or parameters to understand your private or new text because the text is being supplied in the prompt - as context to the question.

 A type of LLM is an embedding LLM which returns a vector of numbers to represent the input text.
 These numbers relate to the words, their order, their meaning, and their cooperation - in other words semantic meaning of the input.
 These embeddings lead to an amazing general approach to identifying context for a question that can been automated without a lot of customization.

 The following section links to many notebook based examples of this general approach to contextual question answering.